About Neville Mutsvangwa- Pindula, Local Knowledge

 Mutsvangwa was not there but the officers arrested his associates Darlington Ndaba Chiwara and Henry Abrahams on charges of illegally dealing in foreign exchange.

-Investigator told ZimLive that the officers then conspired, after taking a bribe from Chiwara and Abrahams, to only seize US$40,000, which was later reduced to US$20,000 by the time the money was declared at the police station.[9]
+Investigators according to ZimLive said that the officers then conspired, after taking a bribe from Chiwara and Abrahams, to only seize US$40,000, which was later reduced to US$20,000 by the time the money was declared at the police station.[9]

 References